wikimedia/eventgate/README.md

 # TODO

-- set defaults on conf after loading if not set
 - Fix up logger/log stuff throughout codebase.
 - Fix eslint so that it doesn't error on async/await stuff